ibm-mas-manage/sno/docs/index.md

 # Single Node OpenShift

 ## Summary
-A Single Node OpenShift(SNO) is a configuration of a standard OpenShift with a single control plane node that is configured to run workloads on it.
-It offers both control and worker node functionality, users can deploy smaller OpenShift footprint and have minimal to no dependence on the centralized management cluster and can run autonomously when needed.
-It can be deployed to resource-constrained environments for demos, proof of concepts, or even on-premises deployments.
+Single Node OpenShift (SNO) is a configuration of a standard OpenShift cluster that consists of a single control plane node that is configured to run workloads on it.
+This configuration offers both control and worker node functionality, allowing users to deploy a smaller OpenShift footprint and have minimal to no dependence on a centralized management cluster.
+SNO can run autonomously when needed, making it a useful solution for resource-constrained environments, demos, proof of concepts, or even on-premises deployments.

+By deploying SNO, users can experience the benefits of OpenShift in a more compact environment that requires fewer resources.
+It can also provide a simple and efficient way to test new features or applications in a controlled environment.
+However, it's important to keep in mind that SNO lacks high availability, so it may not be suitable for mission-critical workloads that require constant uptime.

+Overall, SNO offers a flexible and convenient way to deploy OpenShift for a variety of use cases.

 ## Highlights
 - Automated SNO installation on AWS.